AurusLaRuse/overcooked_ai/README.md

 ⚠️ **The explanation of the game and how to use the environement to play it is folowing this explanation of our work**

+The objective of this project is to enhance cooperation between a computer-controlled player and a human player in the Overcooked environment.